-Both for practice and for race, the lap time is the subtraction of the time between two consecutive crossings of the finish line painted on the track.
+Both for practices and for races, the lap time is the subtraction of the time between two consecutive crossings of the finish line painted on the track.

 1.11.3 Qualifying practices results

 The results will be based on the fastest time recorded by the riders in all qualifying practices.